jbjoeburns/AWS_CC/README.md

 ## Different Types of Cloud Service

-Infrastructure as a Service (IaaS): Contains basics for cloud IT inluding networking features and storage.
+Infrastructure as a Service (IaaS): Contains basics for cloud IT including networking features and storage.
 Allows you to build your system to suit your needs.

 Platform as a Service (PaaS): Provides underlying infrastructure like updates, maintenance, patching and other aspects of running your application.